 So join me, won’t you?
 And bring your friends!….BUT KEEP YOUR DISTANCE.

-Welcome to the Zodiac Icon for Aquarius: Every sign in the Zodiac has its symbol.
-I took things an astrological step further by choosing images which captured each sign’s essence and making them each sign’s official “Icon” for my Welcome to the Zodiac series.
-The icon selected for every sign ranges from the obvious to the esoteric.
+Welcome to the Zodiac Icon for Aquarius: Every sign of the Zodiac has its symbol.
+Brad has taken things an astrological step further by choosing images which capture each sign’s essence and making them their official “Icon” for his Welcome to the Zodiac series.
+The icon selected for each sign ranges from the obvious to the esoteric.

 Read Brad’s piece, “This really IS the Dawning of the Age of Aquarius” to find out exactly why this image was chosen as the icon befitting the Air sign of Outer Space.

 Welcome to the Zodiac Song for Aquarius: